-After starting the engine, fully depress the brake pedal and move the shift selector lever out of the P (Park) position.
+After starting the engine, fully depress the brake pedal and move the shift selector out of the P (Park) position.

-Apply the parking brake if the selector lever is in any position while the engine is not running.
+Apply the parking brake if the shift selector is in any position while the engine is not running.
 Failure to do so could cause the vehicle to move unexpectedly or roll away and result in serious personal injury or property damage.

-If the key is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any D (Drive) position, the key cannot be turned to the LOCK position and be removed from the ignition switch.
-Move the selector lever to the P (Park) position, then the key can be turned to LOCK.
+If the ignition switch is placed in the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any D (Drive) position, the ignition switch cannot be turned to the LOCK position.
+Move the shift selector to the P (Park) position, then the ignition switch can be turned to LOCK.